hfarruda/OpinionPolarization/README.md

 ./simulation
 ```

-For both cases, the parameters must follow the order shown in 2.
+For both cases, the parameters must follow the order shown in the Documentation section.

 ## Acknowledgements
 Henrique F. de Arruda acknowledges FAPESP for sponsorship (grants 2018/10489-0 and 2019/16223-5).
 Guilherme F. de Arruda and Yamir Moreno acknowledge support from Intesa Sanpaolo Innovation Center.
 Luciano da F. Costa thanks CNPq (Grant No. 307085/2018-0) and NAP-PRP-USP for sponsorship.
 Yamir Moreno acknowledges partial support from the Government of Aragón and FEDER funds, Spain through grant ER36-20R to FENOL, and by MINECO and FEDER funds (grant FIS2017-87519-P).
 Research carried out using the computational resources of the Center for Mathematical Sciences Applied to Industry (CeMEAI) funded by FAPESP (grant 2013/07375-0).
 This work has been supported also by FAPESP grants 2015/22308-2.
 The founders had no role in study design, data collection, and analysis, decision to publish, or preparation of the manuscript.